gaurav-arun/etl_client/README.md

 Two output formats are supported `partquet` and `csv`.

 ```
-⚠️ I have added support for the `CSV` format primarily for easier debugging during development.
+⚠️ I have added support for the `CSV` format primarily for readability and easier debugging during development.
 ```

 I chose `parquet` as the default format because of several reasons: